-We are currently evaluating nemvaleukin in two potentially registrational studies: ARTISTRY-6, of which Cohort 2 is evaluating nemvaleukin as a monotherapy in patients with advanced mucosal melanoma, and ARTISTRY-7, which is evaluating nemvaleukin in combination with pembrolizumab in patients with PROC.
+We are currently evaluating nemvaleukin in two potentially registrational studies: ARTISTRY-6, a Phase 2 study in which Cohort 2 is evaluating nemvaleukin as a monotherapy in patients with advanced mucosal melanoma, and ARTISTRY-7, a Phase 3 study which is evaluating nemvaleukin in combination with pembrolizumab in patients with PROC.

 We plan to report top-line results in mucosal melanoma and interim results in PROC in .
+If the data from one or both of these potentially registrational clinical studies are positive and we, in consultation with the U.S. Food and Drug Administration ("FDA"), determine that the results of either or both of these studies are sufficient to support the filing of a Biologics License Application ("BLA") for nemvaleukin, we plan to submit one or more BLAs to the FDA to obtain approval to market nemvaleukin in the United States.
+Subsequently, we may pursue similar marketing authorizations in other jurisdictions.

-The U.S. Food and Drug Administration ("FDA") has granted Orphan Drug Designation to nemvaleukin for the treatment of mucosal melanoma and Fast Track designation to nemvaleukin for the treatment of mucosal melanoma and to nemvaleukin in combination with pembrolizumab for the treatment of PROC.
-If the data from these potentially registrational clinical studies are positive, we plan to submit Biologics License Applications to the FDA for approval in the U.S. To explore nemvaleukin's potential broad utility and ability to offer more flexible and convenient options to patients, caregivers, and providers, we are also evaluating subcutaneous dosing and alternative intravenous dosing frequencies in a variety of studies.
+The FDA has granted Orphan Drug designation to nemvaleukin for the treatment of mucosal melanoma.
+The FDA also has granted Fast Track designation to nemvaleukin for the treatment of mucosal melanoma and to nemvaleukin in combination with pembrolizumab for the treatment of PROC.

+To explore nemvaleukin's potential broad utility and ability to offer more flexible and convenient options to patients, caregivers, and providers, we are also evaluating subcutaneous dosing and alternative intravenous dosing frequencies in a variety of studies.